Thursday, September 29

 • Two-spot ladybird

-2. There are over 5000 different types of ladybugs!
-Ladybugs can be found living in different places on all of the continents except Antarctica.
+2. There are over 5,000 different types of ladybugs, and they live in different places on all continents except Antarctica.

-3. Red with black spots is the most common color of the ladybug!
-Ladybugs come in many other colors such as yellow, orange, ash grey, metallic blue, black, and various other colors.
+3. Red with black spots is the most common color of the ladybug, but ladybugs come in many other colors, such as yellow, orange, ash grey, metallic blue, black, and various others.

 4. The headless ladybug is one of the rarest types of ladybugs.
-It is not really headless it just has the ability to tuck its head inside its body so you can’t see it, sort of like a turtle.
+It is not really headless.
+Like a turtle, it can tuck its head inside its body so you can’t see it.

 5. Most ladybugs are omnivores.
 They eat plants and insects.